V4Fire/Client/src/core/component/register/README.md

 ## How to create a component?

-Also, you can pass additional parameters to this decorator to create a component.
+To register a new component, you need to create a simple JS class and add the `@component` decorator to it.
-For example, that a component should be created as functional.
+Also, you can pass additional parameters to this decorator.
+For example, in order for a component to be created as functional.

 ```typescript
 import iBlock, { component, prop } from 'super/i-block/i-block';